 Quality of life in Minnesota is intrinsically tied to the health of its inhabitants.
 Healthy people are better able to secure higher levels of education and work.
 Businesses retain a vital and productive workforce, which attracts new economic growth.
 Health care costs, and their burden to society, are reduced.
-We track data about obesity, diabetes, mental health admissions, and health care coverage to better understand how Minnesota is doing to ensure the physical and mental health of its citizens.
+We track data about health insurance coverage, mental health, obesity, and diabetes to better understand how Minnesota is doing to ensure the physical and mental health of its citizens.

 Fast facts